Race & Racism:

 - Reflect on and define our ideas of what a safe and accepting classroom environment looks like from multiple perspectives and contexts.

 - Make connections to our students’ experiences through conversation and creating artwork.

-The “required reading” list below was compiled from resources shared by our facilitators as well as from Marwen teaching artist William Estrada and staff member Lauren Williams.
+The “required reading” list above was compiled from resources shared by our facilitators as well as from Marwen teaching artist William Estrada and staff member Lauren Williams,a s well as other Marwen staff.
 Please let me know if you’d like to add to the list.

 Kate Adams is an artist, teaching artist, and mom.
 As a Marwen staff member she oversees Marwen’s teaching artist professional development, student assessment, and program evaluation.
 Through her artwork she explores concepts of home, generations and change.
 You can reach her at email@example.com